Holyoke Family Genealogy - Person Sheet

 • First name has also been recorded as “Eliezur” and for some records as “Alezur“

-• Some records indicate his birth year as “1617.” however that was the year he was baptized
+• Some records indicate his birth year as “1617,” however that was the year he was Christened (May 4, 1617, London Parish of St. Lawrence Jewry) 42

-• At about age 4 moved to Tanworth-in-Arden, England from London.
+• At about age 4, his family moved from London back to Tanworth-in-Arden, Warwickshire, England … Edward’s & Prudence’s home town.

-• In 1642, a second division of planting ground was decreed.
-Single persons were to have 8 rods (English measurement of 16.5 linear feet per rod; a square plot of land) in breadth, married persons 10 rods in breadth and larger families to have 12 rods.
+• In 1642, Springfield decreed a second division of planting ground for the community.
+Single persons were to have 8 rods in breadth (English measurement of 16.5 linear feet per rod; roughly a square plot of land), married persons received 10 rods in breadth, and larger families to have 12 rods.
 Elizur received 10 rods just off Chestnut Street.

-• In 1643, HOLYOKE acquired the John BURR and John CABLE land or lot.
-Both BURR & CABLE became discouraged with the Springfield settlement and moved to Fairfield.
-Other desirable lots were given to HOLYOKE by his father-in-law, one being between what is now Worthington and Bridge Streets.
+• In 1643, Elizur acquired the John Burr and John Cable parcels.
+Both Burr & Cable became discouraged with the Springfield settlement and moved to Fairfield.
+Other desirable lots were given to Holyoke by his father-in-law, one being between what is now Worthington and Bridge Streets.

-• In 1646, Elizur was one of the Selectmen (town officer) for Springfield, Hampden, MA.
+• In 1646, Elizur was one of the Selectmen (town officer) for Springfield.
 He served for one year.

-• In 1647, Elizur was the second largest land owner in Springfield, at 125 acres.
-William PYNCHON had 237 acres.
+• In 1647, Elizur was the second largest land owner in Springfield, at 125 acres, behind his father-in-law William Pynchon, who had 237 acres.

-• In 1660, after the founding of Hadley and Northampton, a question arose regarding the exact boarders of Springfield, Massachusetts.
-The general court of Springfield, MA sent out Elizur HOLYOKE and Rowland THOMAS , to survey lands north of Springfield.
-It is rumors that HOLYOKE and THOMAS came across and “christened” two mountains (hills really) near Hockanum, Massachusetts.
-Mount HOLYOKE, a hill north of Springfield and across the river and east of Mount Thomas (currently called Mount Tom) was name after Elizur HOLYOKE.
+• In 1660, after the founding of the communities of Hadley and Northampton, a question arose regarding the exact boarders of Springfield.
+The General Court of Springfield sent out Elizur Holyoke and Rowland Thomas to survey the lands north of Springfield.
+According to stories, this is when Holyoke and Thomas came across and “christened” two mountains (hills really) near Hockanum.
+Mount Holyoke, a hill north of Springfield on the east bank of the Connecticut River and on the west side, Mount Thomas (currently called Mount Tom).
 When Captains Rowland Thomas and Elizur Holyoke were exploring the territory, various tribes of American Indians still came to the Great Falls in search of shad to smoke for winter use and clay for the replenishment of pottery.

-• In 1662, he was appointed associate county judge - recorder of all courts.
+• In 1662, he was appointed Associate County Judge - a recorder of all courts.

-• In 1663, made the rank of Captain, and was a selectman and deputy to the general court.
+• In 1663, he made the rank of Captain in the militia, he was a Selectman and Deputy to the General Court.

-• In 1675, the HOLYOKE house was destroyed during a raid by Indians lead by Wequogan.
+• In 1675, the Elizur’s house was destroyed during a raid by Indians lead by Wequogan.

 • During the King Philip War, Capt.
-Elizur HOLYOKE was in command of the successful defense of Springfield, until his death in 1676, by one account “… not due directly to any injury. “ However, there are other accounts that say he was killed by the Wampanoags Indians on 5 Feb 1676.
+Elizur Holyoke was in command of the successful defense of Springfield until his death in 1676.
+By one account, his death was “… not due directly to any injury. “ However, there are other accounts that say he was killed by the Wampanoags Indians on 5 Feb 1676.

-• Elizur and Mary’s graves were originally located in Springfield’s old burying grounds, but were later removed by Dr. J. C. Pynchon.
-The remains were then re-interred in the Pynchon family lot in a new Springfield Cemetery in 1849.
+• Elizur and Mary’s graves were originally located in Springfield’s ‘Old Burying Grounds,’ but were later removed by Dr. J. C. Pynchon.
+The remains were then re-interred in 1849 to the Pynchon family lot in a new Springfield Cemetery.

 Some facts …

 Mt.
-HOLYOKE Women’s College in South Hadley, was actually named after the nearby Mount HOLYOKE and not directly after Elizur HOLYOKE who named the mountain.
+Holyoke Women’s College (one of the original Seven Sisters College) in South Hadley, is actually named after the nearby Mount Holyoke and not directly after Elizur Holyoke who named the mountain.

-• The town of HOLYOKE, on the other hand, has various stories as to how it got its name:
+• The City of Holyoke, on the other hand, has various stories as to how it got its name:

-2. Or, the city was simply named after the mountain.
+2. The city was simply named after the mountain, or

-3. Or, there are some sources that state Holyoke’s city founders were seeking a “respectable name” for their new town and Mt.
-Holyoke (sounded religious) fit their requirements.
+3. Some sources state Holyoke’s city founders were seeking a “respectable name” for their new town and Holyoke (sounded religious) fit their requirements.

-I tend to lean to the #1) Henry Morris reference because it was recorded at about the time the City of Holyoke was incorporated.
+I tend to think (#1), Henry Morris reference, is probably correct given it was recorded at about the time the City of Holyoke was incorporated.

 Holyoke Family Database –